massanoori/THRotator-manual/docs/pages/troubleshoot.rst

 Make sure that config file correctly corresponds to the product.
 Also, make sure that the destination is correct.
-Since Double Spoiler (Th125), destination directory is confusing.
+Since Touhou 12.5, destination directory is confusing.
 Follow instruction described in :doc:`install` carefully.